jeremylgrice/avwc/_posts/shopify-theme.md

 ---
-title: 'Getting Started with Custom Theme Development for Shopify'
+title: "Getting Started with Custom Theme Development for Shopify"
-excerpt: 'So you want to build a custom theme for Shopify, but aren’t sure where to begin?
+excerpt: "So you want to build a custom theme for Shopify, but aren’t sure where to begin?
 Well then, I am here to help.
-The process....'
+The process...."
-coverImage: '/assets/blog/cover-photos/lake.webp'
+coverImage: "/assets/blog/cover-photos/lake.webp"
-date: '2022-09-12T12:00:00.322Z'
+date: "2022-09-12T12:00:00.322Z"
-author:
-  name: Jeremy
-  picture: '/assets/blog/authors/jeremy.jpeg'
 ogImage:
-  url: '/assets/blog/cover-photos/lake.webp'
+  url: "/assets/blog/cover-photos/lake.webp"
 ---

 So you want to build a custom theme for Shopify, but aren’t sure where to begin?
 Well then, I am here to help.
 The process is pretty straight forward, but there are a few things you will need before you can begin.
 First, you will need a computer that is capable of running an IDE.
 I personally use a mac, but a windows computer or one running any form of linux will work as well (I will just be using terminal commands from my mac, but these may also work on Windows)